Can You Put Closing Costs into Mortgage : A Complete Guide

 • Lender credits: Some mortgage lenders offer a credit toward closing costs as an incentive to secure your loan with them.
 This can help offset the costs and reduce the amount you need to pay out of pocket.

 • Refinancing: If you’re refinancing your home, it’s possible to roll the closing costs into the new loan.
 This allows you to spread out the payment over the life of the refinanced loan.
-However, it’s important to consider whether it’s financially beneficial to do so, as you’ll be paying interest on the closing costs over the long term.
+However, it’s essential to consider whether it’s financially beneficial to do so, as you’ll be paying interest on the closing costs over the long term.

 Benefits and drawbacks